dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 #### keyType

-Specify whether this JSON object should be used to construct an
+Specify whether this JSON object should be used to construct a
 @ref Secret, @ref SymmetricKey, @ref PrivateKey, or @ref SigningKey.

 ```TypeScript